bedoyadaniel/forensics/docs/en/how-tos/04-how-to-extract-with-androidqf/index.md

 $ age --decrypt -i ~/path/to/privatekey.txt -o <UUID>.zip <UUID>.zip.age
 ```

-!!! note "Check the key pair".
+!!! note "Check the key pair"

     Make sure that the private key is the public key pair.## Steps to perform a forensic extraction with AndroidQF

 ### :material-numeric-1-box: Download the AndroidQF binary

 Below are the detailed steps to perform the forensic extraction: